Jablob44/JSProj/README.md

 2) Race against their best time
 3) Be penalized (adding seconds to the time if they break rules)
 4) Chose a car (maybe as simple as chosing the color, I am not sure yet)
-5) Interact with a main menu (and possibly a difficulty setting if I get to making the ai).
+5) Interact with a main menu
 6) Interact with a pause menu
-7) Interact with some kind of selection menu (for now just car color and a track)
+7) Interact with a selection menu (for now just car color and a track)

 In addition, this project will include: